aymenqabel/aymenqabel.github.io/_publications/mass_enhanced.md

 influence of nodes in the biological network by learning a mass term for each node along with its embedding.
 [Read More](https://michailchatzianastasis.github.io/publication/mass_enhanced)"
 date: '2022-06-10'
-venue: 'ICML 2022 Workshop on Computational Biology and 12th EETN Conference on Artificial Intelligence (SETN 2022)'
+venue: ' <a href="https://icml-compbio.github.io">ICML 2022 Workshop on Computational Biology</a> and  <a href="https://hilab.di.ionio.gr/setn2022"> 12th EETN Conference on Artificial Intelligence (SETN 2022)</a> '

 #video : 'https://www.youtube.com/watch?v=-rZ4tpNvL6s'
 code: 'https://github.com/MichailChatzianastasis/Mass-Enhanced-Node-Embeddings-for-Drug-Repurposing'
 #paperurl: 'https://arxiv.org/abs/2204.05351'